cainhill/render-engine/README.md

     * Remember to replace the host paths (on the left side of the `:` symbol under the `volumes` key).

    * Importantly, keep the `:ro` attached to the `/data/src-videos` to ensure this script has read only access to your source videos.
-As a disclaimer, I take no responsibility for any mistakes caused by this script does outside the context of my purposes and you should have a backup-and-restore strategy for you source videos anyway.
+(It is your responsibility to test this script on a small sample and to have a backup-and-restore strategy for you source videos.)

     ```
     version: '3.8'